 About

-From 2022 to 2024, I held a Marie Skłodowska-Curie Postdoctoral Fellowship at the Institute for Advanced Studies in Vienna, where I led the project Understanding the Role of Diversity in European Research (URDER).
+From 2022 to 2024, I held a Marie Skłodowska-Curie (MSCA) Postdoctoral Fellowship at the Institute for Advanced Studies in Vienna, where I led the project Understanding the Role of Diversity in European Research (URDER).
 This project examined how European research policy and funding institutions define and operationalize “diversity” and “excellence.”
 Drawing on in-depth interviews with European Research Council experts and policy analysis, I investigated how hierarchies of value are constructed and institutionalized in European academia.

 In 2024–2025, I was a Visiting Scholar in the Department of Sociology at Columbia University and a member of the Trust Collaboratory.